More

 The same study discovered that older persons who consumed goji berries as a daily dietary supplement for 90 days had reduced hypopigmentation and drusen, or yellow deposits, in their eyes.

-Goji berries may improve eye health and protect against disorders like macular degeneration, a progressive eye disease that can lead to visual loss, according to promising studies.
+According to promising studies, Goji berries may improve eye health and protect against disorders like macular degeneration, a progressive eye disease that can lead to visual loss.

 In a 90-day study of 150 older persons, supplementing with goji berries raised blood antioxidant levels, avoided hypopigmentation of the macula (the center part of the retina), and helped soften fatty protein deposits under the retina.